 After reading all of the facts, the bottom line is very simple; only you can determine if the benefits outweigh the drawbacks.
 Having extra protection like accident forgiveness is a great way to feel secure while traveling on the busy streets and highways.

 Some people will ultimately select this type of policy because of the peace of mind they receive.
-This is priceless.
-On the other hand, you need to review the specifics very carefully.
-Your car insurance company should not benefit from your choice more than you should.
+To some people, this peace is priceless.
+On the other hand, you need to review the specifics carefully.
+Your car insurance company should not benefit from your choice more than you do.